 Consider the pros and cons of each option including how quickly you need to sell, the conditions of your local market, the time you want to invest, any challenging features of your home that may require expertise in negotiation and the most publicized argument of them all… the commission!

 If you decide to use this option, you will have to manage every step of the sale.
 Not knowing the laws or the selling procedures can cost you greatly down the road in time, money and lawsuit.
 So make sure you know your stuff!
 Whatever you are not familiar with or good at, you should allocate more time to acquire the necessary knowledge or skills on top of the selling procedures.

 For the majority of the home sellers, this is not their reality because they have not been honest toward themselves.
 Some of them would say that they took the time to learn everything but they did not.
-Most sellers don’t have a realistic perception about the real estate market because they cherry pick what they want to take into consideration.
-Even worse, many of them would over value their house because they are too emotionally attached!
+Most sellers don’t have a realistic perception of the real estate market because they cherry-pick what they want to take into consideration.
+Even worse, many of them would overvalue their house because they are too emotionally attached!

 “Just 10 percent of sellers who sold in the last 12 months completed the sale of their home without ever engaging a real estate broker.
 Another 10 percent tried to sell on their own but eventually turned to real estate broker for help.”

 This option is feasible if you take the time that’s needed.
 Selling a property is easy.
 Selling it right for top dollar is a different question!

 Note: if the buyer is represented by a real estate broker, you will have to negotiate directly with this real estate professional as long he or she has an “Exclusive brokerage contract-purchase” with the buyer.
 If not, there is a loophole you can use to negotiate directly with the buyer without the realtor.
 It is technically possible, but ethically wrong.

 Not all realtors have a strong academic background (this is needed for good professional advice), great work experience/ethic, good people skillset and the level of integrity that you are looking for.